-Valuation Date: December 31, 2018 Notes The Actuarially Determined Contribution is equal to the total calculated contribution rate in the prior actuarial valuation, minus the portion expected to be covered by employee contributions, multiplied by the covered- employee payroll.
+Valuation Date: December 31, 2019

+Notes The Actuarially Determined Contribution is equal to the total calculated contribution rate in the prior actuarial valuation, minus the portion expected to be covered by employee contributions, multiplied by the covered-employee payroll.
 City and Member contribution rates are established by ordinance.

 The assumptions and methods, summarized below, were adopted by the Board of Trustees on March 27, 2019 based on the experience investigation that covered the three-year period from January 1, 2016 through December 31, 2018.
 These assumptions first applied for actuarial valuation as of December 31, 2018 and the Actuarially Determined Contribution for FYE 2020.

-Methods and Assumptions Used to Dete rmine Contribution Rates: Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, 30-year closed beginning in 2018 Remaining Amortization Period 30 years Asset Valuation Method Five-year smoothed market Inflation 2.50% Salary Increases 3.25% - 28.25% Investment Rate of Return 7.00% Retirement Age Experience-based table of rates based on job classification and number of years since first retirement eligibility Mortality PubG-2010 Healthy Retiree Mortality Table for General Employees and PubS- 2010 Healthy Retiree Mortality Table for Police Officers and Firefighters.
-Generational mortality improvements from the year 2010 using the ultimate mortality improvement rates in the MP tables.
-Cost-of-Living Adjustment A 2% cost-of-living adjustment (COLA) is assumed for all members in the Guaranteed COLA program; no COLAs are assumed for members with a Variable COLA.
-Timing of Conditional Ad Hoc COLAs is based on an open group projection.
+Methods and Assumptions Used to Determine Contribution Rates:

+Actuarial Cost Method Entry Age Normal

+Amortization Method Level Percentage of Payroll, 30-year closed beginning in 2018

+Remaining Amortization Period 29 years

+Asset Valuation Method Five-year smoothed market

+Inflation 2.50%

+Salary Increases 3.25% - 28.25%

+Investment Rate of Return 7.00%

+Retirement Age Experience-based table of rates based on job classification and number of years since first retirement eligibility improvement rates in the 2014-2019 MP tables.

+Mortality PubG-2010 Mortality Tables for General Employees and PubS-2010 Healthy

+Retiree Mortality Table for Police Officers and Firefighters.
+Generational mortality improvements from the year 2010 using the ultimate mortality

+Cost-of-Living Adjustment A 2% cost-of-living adjustment (COLA) is assumed for all members in the projection.

+Guaranteed COLA program; no COLAs are assumed for members with a Variable

+COLA.
+Timing of Conditional Ad Hoc COLAs is based on an open group contributions received and a weighted average contribution rate.

-Other Information: Notes
+Other Information:

-The covered-employee payroll was estimated based on the actual employer contributions received and a weighted average contribution rate.
+Notes The covered-employee payroll was estimated based on the actual employer